Volunteer Program - Frequently Asked Questions

 A. Volunteer.Gov is a multi-agency website with on-line volunteer opportunities from various Federal agencies and some state agencies.

-- Corps volunteer coordinators should send volunteer opportunities to the Volunteer Clearinghouse, LRN in Outlook to be listed on both VOLUNTEER.GOV and on the Clearinghouse website
+Corps volunteer coordinators should send volunteer opportunities to their district volunteer coordinator to be listed on the VOLUNTEER.GOV website.

 Q. What action do I take if a volunteer does not do a good job?